mbierlee/polish-that-apple/README.md

 Copyright 2017 Mike Bierlee
 Licensed under the terms of the MIT license

-Apple image designed by from [Flaticon](https://profile.flaticon.com/license/free)
+Apple image designed by [Flaticon](https://profile.flaticon.com/license/free)

 ## Try it
 See it in action [here](https://mbierlee.github.io/polish-that-apple/)